Alki-A/TransformerFRI/README.md

 >```
 where `4` is the number of CPU cores allocated, adjust as needed based on system resources.

-   ### Notes on usage
-   The pipeline defaults to **2 epochs** for quick testing and demonstrating viability of code with a CPU alone.
-   For meaningful results, use **~200 epochs** on a GPU-enabled system or HPC server.

    ## Outputs After running the pipeline, you will see:
    - data/model.h5 → trained model